 Chaos engineering defined

 Chaos engineering is the use of experimental and potentially destructive failure testing to uncover vulnerabilities and weaknesses within a complex system.
-It is systematically planned, documented, executed and analyzed as a “test-first” approach in preproduction infrastructure systems.
+Gartner suggests that organizations start chaos engineering as systematically planned, documented, executed and analyzed “test-first” approaches in pre-production infrastructure systems.

-- Build trust in the systems deployed, but also between the teams that contribute to those systems
+- Building trust in the systems deployed and among the teams that contribute to those systems

-- Identify and make testable integrations and potential failure points
+- Identifying and making testable integrations and potential failure points

-- Deliver improved reliability and resilience of systems to reduce downtime
+- Delivering improved reliability and resilience of systems to reduce downtime

 Chaos engineering solves top DevOps objectives

 At present, operational efforts to improve system reliability focus too much on reactive processes that emphasize incident management and service restoration.
-Instead, the proactive nature of chaos engineering enables organizations to manage and mitigate the risks of system downtime and disruption.
+By contrast, the proactive nature of chaos engineering enables organizations to manage and mitigate the risks of system downtime and disruption.

-As a result, IT leaders can meet their top DevOps objectives like improving agility, improving release quality with fewer defects and improving system reliability.
-The time spent on planned infrastructure initiatives will not be as readily disrupted when the frequency of downtime is lessened as a result of chaos engineering.
+As a result, you can meet top DevOps objectives like improving agility, release quality with fewer defects and system reliability.
+The time spent on planned infrastructure initiatives will not be as readily disrupted when the frequency of downtime decreases as a result of chaos engineering.

 Gartner anticipates that 40% of organizations will implement chaos engineering practices as part of DevOps initiatives by 2023, reducing unplanned downtime by 20%.